1973 oil crisis: Impact on southern Africa

 Three of the nations targeted by the embargo were located in southern Africa or had colonies there.
 Portugal which ruled the colonies of Angola, Portuguese Guiana (modern Guinea-Bissau), and Portuguese East Africa (modern Mozambique) had fighting colonial wars in all of its African colonies since the 1960s with Angola being the first to rise up in 1961.
 Angola is rich in oil, which protected Portugal from the worse of the embargo.
 But the economic stability of the Estado Novo regime was damaged by the worldwide inflation, which help cause the Carnation Revolution which toppled the Estado Novo regime in April 1974 and led to the restoration of democracy.
 Portugal granted independence to all of its colonies except for Macau in 1975.

 The British historian Rob Skinner wrote the embargo had a "significant impact" on the South African economy.
 The inflationary rise in commodity prices increased the input costs of South African manufacturing, making South African manufactured goods uncompetitive on the world market.
 The rise in the price of gold as a hedge against inflation (South Africa has the world's largest gold mines) caused the rand to increase in value, which caused further problems for South African manufacturing.

-The strategy pursued by the National Party government since 1948 of sponsoring the industrialization of South Africa was derailed by the "oil shock" with what Skinner described as "important social and political consequences" for the apartheid regime.
-The Soweto uprising of 1976 was at least in part caused by anger at the high unemployment rate in black South African community.
+The strategy pursued by the National Party government since 1948 of sponsoring the industrialization of South Africa was derailed by the oil shock, with what Skinner described as "important social and political consequences" for the apartheid regime.
+The Soweto uprising of 1976 was at least in part caused by anger at the high unemployment rate in the black South African community.